Raph-09/My-Datascience-PortFolio/README.md

 # Name: A. Raphael Akpan
 # About: I am a Datascientist(Data Analyis,NLP,Deep Learning,Machine Learning,Flask,SQL)
-## Experience: I have 1 year of Internship Experience in the Analytics Industry.
+## Experience: I have 1 year of Internship Experience in the Analytics Industry, and below are the list of projects I have done:

 ## Projects